Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Empirical Applications

 \subsection{Comparing Forecast Performance}

-We continue to evaluate how the gains in estimation accuracy of business time sampling carry over to forecast performance in the spirit of the empirical analysis of \citet[Section 5.6]{LiuPattonSheppard2015}.
-For this, we use the Heterogeneous AutoRegressive (HAR) model of \citet{Corsi2009},
+We next assess how the gains in estimation accuracy of HTS and rBTS translate into improved forecast performance following the empirical analysis of \citet[Section 5.6]{LiuPattonSheppard2015}.
+To this end, we use the Heterogeneous AutoRegressive (HAR) model of \citet{Corsi2009},

-that models RV (or the pre-averaging RV) of day $d$ as a linear function of the past daily, weekly and monthly averages of RV with error term $\varepsilon_d$ and parameters $(\beta_0, \beta_D, \beta_W, \beta_M)$ that are estimated by ordinary least squares.
+that models RV on day $d$ as a linear function of the past daily, weekly and monthly averages of RV with error term $\varepsilon_d$ and parameters $(\beta_0, \beta_D, \beta_W, \beta_M)$ that are estimated by ordinary least squares.

-For each combinations of an asset, type of RV estimator, sampling scheme and sampling frequency, we use the HAR model in \eqref{eq:HARmodel} to generate one-step ahead forecasts by estimating the parameters in \eqref{eq:HARmodel} in a rolling window consisting of 803 trading days for model estimation starting on January 01, 2012.
-This results in an evaluation window with a length of 1000 trading days ranging from March 26, 2015 until March 29, 2019.
+For each combination of asset, sampling scheme, and sampling frequency, and for the tick-level pre-averaging RV estimator, we use the HAR model in \eqref{eq:HARmodel} to generate one-step-ahead forecasts by estimating the parameters in \eqref{eq:HARmodel} with a rolling window consisting of 803 trading days for model estimation starting on January 1, 2012.
+This results in an evaluation period of 1000 trading days ranging from March 28, 2015 to March 29, 2019.
 We evaluate the resulting forecasts with the MSE and QLIKE loss functions.
-For the associated estimation target, we use (a) the standard RV estimator based on 5 minute ($M=78$) CTS returns as in \cite{LiuPattonSheppard2015}, (b) the daily squared return, and (c) for each setting the respective estimator (based on its individual sampling scheme and frequency).
-While setting (a) might induce a structural advantage for CTS, the evaluation targets in (b) and (c) are not as lopsided.
+As the associated estimation target, we use daily squared returns as in \cite{LiuPattonSheppard2015}, to have a fair evaluation target for all estimators.

-Table \ref{tab:ForecastingResults} reports results that are (for each sampling scheme individually) aggregated over time, the different assets, the sampling frequencies and the standard and pre-averaging RV estimators.
-For both, the MSE and QLIKE loss function, we report the average loss (columns ``avg.''), the average ranks of the respective samping schemes in the loss comparisons (columns ``avg.~rk.'') and the proportion of comparisons where the respective sampling scheme is considered best (columns ``winning'').
+Figure~\ref{fig:HARForecastResults_SQReturn} reports results aggregated over time and across assets for each sampling scheme and frequency individually.
+For both the MSE and QLIKE loss function, we report the average ranks of the respective sampling schemes, the proportion of comparisons where each sampling scheme is considered best, and the inclusion rates of the model confidence set (MCS) of \citet{hansen2011model} using the implementation of \citet{bernardi2018model}.

-We find that uniformly throughout all these comparisons, the rBTS scheme performs best.
-Furthermore, the CTS scheme often performs worst, also in case (a) where it might even have a structural advantage.
-This analysis adds evidence to the superiority of intrinsic time sampling as a method to homogenize the intraday returns, similar to the ``time of day'' effects observed in the empirical analysis of \citet{Patton2023Bespoke}.